 While the overall rate of child poisoning deaths has declined through the years, the percentage involving medication has increased significantly, according to Safe Kids Worldwide.

 It’s all preventable.
-A recent study showed that in 67 percent of the medication poisoning cases, the medicine was well within children’s reach — either on the floor, in a wallet or purse or on a table/dresser.
+A recent study showed that medicine was well within children’s reach in 67 percent of the medication poisoning cases — either on the floor, in a wallet or purse or on a table/dresser.

-The growing popularity of e-cigarettes has led to a jump in calls to Florida poison centers involving children swallowing liquid nicotine.
+E-cigarettes are a risk too.
+Their growing popularity has led to a jump in calls to Florida poison centers involving children swallowing liquid nicotine.

-Since January 2013, there have been nine cases in South Florida of children exposed to liquid nicotine with the children ranging in age from 14 months to 4 years old.
+In recent years, there have been at least nine cases in South Florida of children exposed to liquid nicotine, ranging in age from 14 months to 4 years old.